githubcatw/TenCut/README.md

 # TenCut
 You saw Unpacked 2019.
-You probably heard about of Samsung's new Galaxy S10.
+You probably heard of Samsung's new Galaxy S10.

-You probably noticed the large camera hole on the S10 (and the even larger one on the S10+).p
+You probably noticed the large camera hole on the S10 (and the even larger one on the S10+).

 Your friends who got the S10 probably said it's not that noticeable, and that you haven't tried it yourself.